-- i) enter into a definitive share purchase agreement (the "PAN Agreement") with Magma Metals Pty Ltd ("Magma"), a wholly-owned subsidiary of PAN, and make an initial \$250,000 payment.
-These requirements have both been completed on January 6, 2020; - ii) issue to BEX an aggregate of 24,615,884 common shares (the "Consideration Shares") in the capital of the Company.
-The value of the shares was estimated to be \$3,200,065 and the shares were issued on May 14, 2020; - iii) fulfill all the remaining payments to RTEC under the terms of an option agreement (the "RTEC Agreement") dated October 9, 2019, between RTEC and BEX required in order for BEX to exercise BEX's option to earn a 100% interest in the Escape Lake Property.
-These payments are set out under the RTEC Agreement paragraph below; - iv) fulfill all the remaining payments under the terms of the PAN Agreement.
-These payments are set out under the PAN Agreement paragraph below; and v) grant to BEX a 0.5% net smelter return royalty from production on the Escape Lake Property and a 0.5% net smelter return royalty from production on any mineral claims comprising the TBN Project over which a net smelter royalty has not previously been granted.
+i) enter into a definitive share purchase agreement (the "PAN Agreement") with Magma Metals Pty Ltd ("Magma"), a wholly-owned subsidiary of PAN, and make an initial \$250,000 payment.
+These requirements have both been completed on January 6, 2020;

+ii) issue to BEX an aggregate of 24,615,884 common shares (the "Consideration Shares") in the capital of the Company.
+The value of the shares was estimated to be \$3,200,065 and the shares were issued on May 14, 2020;

+iii) fulfill all the remaining payments to RTEC under the terms of an option agreement (the "RTEC Agreement") dated October 9, 2019, between RTEC and BEX required in order for BEX to exercise BEX's option to earn a 100% interest in the Escape Lake Property.
+These payments are set out under the RTEC Agreement paragraph below, and all payments were issued as of January 31, 2022;